What’s the difference between a product release and a product launch? Does it matter?

 - Milestones and associated dates that influence the actual launch.
 Remember to add your Issue and Risk logs to monitor dependencies or hidden surprises

-If you want your product launch to make the splash you’re hoping for, make sure you spend time clarifying and reviewing the following key deliverables:
+If you want your product launch to make the impact you’re hoping for, make sure you spend time clarifying and reviewing the following key deliverables:

 - Product documentation: Complete your documentation for the launch so your partners and customers can get familiar with what’s new and review relevant product information.